-Thirty-One Reflections on Domestic Abuse
+Thirty-One Reflections of Domestic Abuse Part 1

 There is a misconception that domestic abuse is mainly physical.
 Research has shown that some of the most devastating forms of abuse are not necessarily physical.
-According to the National Coalition Against Domestic Violence, domestic violence is the willful intimidation, physical or sexual assault, or other abusive behavior as part of a systematic pattern of power and control perpetrated by one intimate partner to another.
+According to the National Coalition Against Domestic Violence, domestic violence is the willful intimidation, physical or sexual assault, or OTHER abusive behavior as part of a systematic pattern of power and control perpetrated by one intimate partner to another.
 Domestic violence also includes physical violence, sexual violence, emotional abuse, psychological abuse, financial abuse, and spiritual abuse.

 Abusers are unable to say that they are sorry or take responsibility for any of the conflicts that they have created.
 Instead, they blame the victim for everything.

-Abusers do not allow the victim to become the person they were meant to be.
+Abusers do not allow the victim to become the person they were supposed to be.
 They prevent and stunt their growth in all areas of life by limiting their freedoms.
 This control tactic leaves the victim in a perpetual state of immaturity and low self-worth.
 Sadly, with reverence and fear, the victim complies.

 Abusers willfully intimidate the victim by using different tactics within a systematic pattern to gain ultimate power and control over their partner.
 According to many psychologists, mental and psychological abuse produce more detrimental and lasting effects on the victim than physical abuse.